Whilst there is a growing trend for environmental awareness, it can be hard to know where to start when it comes to living a more eco-friendly life.

 Initiatives such as the five pence plastic bag charge, which significantly has reduced the use of plastic bags across England show that simple ideas can absolutely have a large impact.
-I am a great believer that small changes, across time are key to any lasting and sustainable change, so here are five simple ideas to make your home a greener place:
+I am a great believer that small steps, across time are key to any lasting and sustainable change, so here are five simple ideas to make your home a greener place:

 Watch what you flush:

-From tampons to flushable wipes and cotton buds, we are flushing waste down the toilet that really shouldn't be there.
+From tampons to flushable wipes and cotton buds, we are flushing waste down the toilet that really shouldn’t be there.
 What may seem like a fairly harmless habit actually has massive implications for the environment and for your wallet.
-Our current sewer systems are not designed to cope with anything other than poop, wee and paper being flushed, so blockages are costing both us as individuals and tax payers hundreds of pounds.
+Our current sewer systems are not designed to cope with anything other than poop, wee and paper being flushed, so blockages are costing us both as individuals and tax payers hundreds of pounds.